UK public sector procurement glossary

 Award Criteria

 The factors a buyer will use to evaluate and score bids.
 Most public sector contracts use a combination of quality (methodology, experience, social value) and price, with the weighting stated in the tender documents.
+Under the Procurement Act 2023, the best-value test replaces the former MEAT principle, though evaluation approaches remain similar in practice.

 B